Cloud based EHR vs Server based EHR

 Ultimately, then, the decision between the two comes down to which EMR product offers the features and benefits most compatible with your practice needs and then choosing a vendor that delivers them in the most reliable and cost-effective manner.

 Want to switch between Cloud-based EHR and Server-based EHR?
-No Problems.
+We can help.

 RevenueXL also offers clients the ability to easily switch between a web-based EMR and client-server version if they are dissatisfied with their original choice.